 We’ve Done It

-Wesleyan prioritizes the use of native plants in in-ground plantings and avoids planting any invasive species.
+- Wesleyan prioritizes the use of native plants in in-ground plantings and avoids planting any invasive species.
 There are extensive native plantings at Allbritton, on the former McConaughy Hall site, and at Long Lane.

-Wesleyan utilizes land-use practices that protect wildlife habitat, including the Long Lane native grass and wildflower plantings and on 89 acres of wooded areas and hayfields.
+- Wesleyan utilizes land-use practices that protect wildlife habitat, including the Long Lane native grass and wildflower plantings and on 89 acres of wooded areas and hayfields.

-- For snow and ice removal, Wesleyan has moved away from using sand and instead uses blue Magic Salt.
-Conventional bagged salt is used on stairways and concrete.
-The Green Building subcommittee is investigating ways to prevent overuse of Magic Salt and rock salt, which can pollute waterways, kill plants, and damage buildings.
+- For snow and ice removal, Wesleyan has moved away from using sand and instead uses Magic Salt, which is less corrosive than conventional rock salt.
+The Green Building subcommittee is investigating alternatives and ways to prevent overuse of salt, which can pollute waterways, kill plants, and damage buildings.

 We’re Working On It

 - The Green Building Policy, which is under revision, will include policies on plantings, paving, and other outdoor maintenance.

 - The Green Building subcommittee is investigating the feasibility of participating in Tree Campus USA and providing clear guidance for planting, maintaining, and removing trees.

-Send suggestions for grounds initiatives to email@example.com.
+Send suggestions for grounds initiatives to Rob Borman at firstname.lastname@example.org.